pablocid/docs/plugins/plugin-sanity-check.md

   jdk: oraclejdk8
   script: cd demo && npm run ci.ios.build && cd ../demo-angular && npm run ci.ios.build
 ```
-The scripts (`ci.android.build` and `ci.ios.build`) that are executed for building for iOS and Android are located in [package.json](https://github.com/NativeScript/nativescript-facebook/blob/master/demo/package.json#L49) file of any of the demo apps.
+The scripts (`ci.android.build` and `ci.ios.build`) that are executed to build for iOS and Android are located in [package.json](https://github.com/NativeScript/nativescript-facebook/blob/master/demo/package.json#L49) file of any of the demo apps.

 If everything is configured properly, the sanity checks will execute on every code change.
 The result, and whether the checks pass or not, will look like this: